anjali13nair/java-jobPortalWebApp/README.md

 6. **Test the application**:
    - Use the application as a recruiter or candidate:
      - **Recruiter**: Log in to post jobs, view applicants, and manage your profile.
-     - **Candidate**: Search for jobs, apply, manage profile and upload your resume.
+     - **Candidate**: Search for jobs using job title or location, apply, manage profile and upload your resume.

 ---